sourceduty/Rugged_Storage_Boxes/README.md

 The choice between single-task and multi-task storage solutions for electronic projects should be based on the specific needs of the environment and the nature of the tasks.
 Single-task boxes enhance organizational efficiency and protect components more effectively, making them suitable for settings that require meticulous organization and frequent access to different sets of tools.
 Multi-task boxes, offering greater flexibility and cost savings, are better suited for situations where project demands are variable and storage space is at a premium.
 Both approaches have their merits, and selecting the right one depends on balancing the needs for organization, protection, and versatility.

 #

-> Alex: *"**Nanuk** makes strong and reliable rugged cases that are great for organizing small electronics and valuables.
-Fitting a monitor, computer and other parts into these cases for a cyberdeck or retro gaming project is very difficult.
-Dedicating a case to one specific electronic task is a smarter choice.
-3D printing one or more panels to sort the inside of these cases is the best option for organization and longevity.
-I've used several Nanuk 904 cases because they are the maximum size that can fit on my LulzBot 747 Sidekick 3D printer."*

-#
 ![Drives](https://github.com/sourceduty/Nanuk_904/assets/123030236/c835d2dc-1bfd-4f20-8a8c-341bf2aa1e0b)